 Keep the slip knot on your crochet hook for the next several steps.

 03 of 12

 Decide whether you want to work on the right side or wrong side of the work, and then decide which loops you want to work through.
-If you want the join to be on the right side of the work, like mine is, then hold your squares (or pieces) with the wrong sides together.
+If you want the join to be on the right side of the work, like here, then hold your squares (or pieces) with the wrong sides together.

 As is true with most crochet stitches, you can achieve slightly different looks by varying which loops you work through.
 In this case, the most obvious choices are as follows:

 - You could work through the inner loops, meaning the back loop of the square closest to you and the front loop of the square furthest from you.
 This is the method demonstrated in this tutorial.

 - You could work through the outer loops, meaning the front loop of the square closest to you and the back loop of the square furthest from you.